-Digital signage is highly visible and the face of a business in much the same way as a spokesperson or social media feeds.
+Digital signage is highly eye-catching and the face of a business in much the same way as a spokesperson or social media feeds.
 It makes an attractive target as sports brand Asics found out recently.
-Promotional screens above their Central Auckland store in New Zealand facing a busy street displayed graphic adult video for hours.
+Above their Central Auckland store in New Zealand, promotional screens facing a busy street displayed graphic adult video for hours.

-Asics issued an apology, adding that they were working with their software and online security suppliers to ensure that it didn’t happen again.
+Asics issued an apology, adding that they worked with their software and online security suppliers to ensure that it didn’t happen again.

-This is not the only incident where digital signage has been compromised and it can cause a PR disaster for a company.
-Coverage of the Asic incident ran on news outlets across the world, include Vice, Daily Mail, CNN and more.
+This is not the only incident where digital signage is in a compromising situation, and it can cause a PR disaster for a company.
+For instance, the coverage of the Asics incident ran on news outlets worldwide, including Vice, Daily Mail, CNN, and more.

 Why is it that more people are not asking about what it takes to secure digital signage devices?
 Even a short amount of unauthorized content can cause a major headache when thousands of people view the screens.